Digvijay4252/Naive-Bayes/README.md

 ## Naive Bayes Classifier – Student Pass Predictor

- This project implements a Naive Bayes classification model using Flask and scikit-learn.
-It predicts whether a student will pass or fail based on academic-related features provided by the user through a web interface.
+ This project implements a Gaussian Naive Bayes classifier to predict whether an activity (e.g., playing tennis) will occur based on weather conditions.
+It includes a simple Flask web interface for making predictions from user input.

 ## How It Works